dinh trung.jpg

 According to the 2021 survey data published by WIPO on the economic contribution of copyright-based cultural industries, in developed countries such as the United States, this contribution accounts for about 11.99% of GDP, South Korea is 9.89% of GDP, France is 7.02% of GDP, Australia is 6.8%...
 These figures show that effective copyright protection plays an important role, contributing to the economic, cultural and social development of each country.

 Speaking at the workshop, Mr. Tran Hoang, Director of the Copyright Office, said that in the context of rapid development of science and technology, the role of intellectual property is increasingly evident and is an indispensable factor in the creative economy, especially in connection with sustainable development goals.
-Innovation and intellectual property are central to solving global challenges, promoting growth and development of society.
+Innovation and Intellectual Property are central to solving global challenges, promoting growth and development of society.

-Currently, Vietnam's cultural industries have made new developments in terms of art, technology and public outreach; the commercial aspect of cultural industries has also received investment and development.
+Currently, Vietnam's cultural industries have made new developments in terms of art, technology and public access; the commercial aspect of cultural industries has also received investment and development.
 Doing a good job of copyright protection is one of the important factors to build a healthy and competitive cultural industry; contributing more and more to GDP, creating more jobs and increasing the country's export turnover.

 Using technology to fight copyright infringement